 In Ayurveda, it’s believed that the universe is made up of five elements:

-These five elements make up the three doshas, or humors, of the human body, called vata, akasha, and vayu.
+These five elements make up the three doshas, or humors, of the human body, called called vata, pitta, and kapha.
 It’s believed that diseases develop when these three doshas become imbalanced.

 Ayurvedic medicine uses a holistic combination of exercise, diet, and lifestyle changes to prevent disease.
 Many of the herbs and unprocessed foods traditionally used in Ayurveda can be healthy additions to your diet.
 Some of these foods may also help you treat thyroid issues.

 There’s no evidence that any particular Ayurvedic medicine can treat Hashimoto’s thyroiditis, otherwise known as Hashimoto’s thyroiditis.

 Hashimoto’s thyroiditis is an autoimmune disease where your body attacks your thyroid.
 It often leads to hypothyroidism.